natashakat/weatherzilla/README.md

 # weatherzilla

+---

-This is a weather app, for demonstration purposes only Images are missing at the moment
+This is a weather app, for demonstration purposes only.
+Images are missing at the moment.
+The web facing version of this web app is nonfunctional.